zakilur/helm-charts/README.md

       <key_to_override>: <value>
 ```

+## Jenkins pipeline:

+- To change the branch jenkins builds from use `./change-build-branch.sh`.
+The script will ask if you want to change to master, then your current branch, then a manual entry.
+You must be logged in openshift for this to work.

 ## Troubleshooting:

 - Keep in mind that helm will not teardown any rescources that it did not create in the firstplace.
 Therefore bestpractice is to manage everything inside a project/namespace with helm or nothing at all.